IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 framework for a service provider:

-- to abstract (through MDSC and PNCs) the underlying transport network complexity to the Business Systems Support (BSS) layer;
+- to abstract (through MDSC and PNCs) the underlying transport network complexity to the Business Systems Support layer;

-- to coordinate NFV, Transport (e.g., IP, optical and microwave networks), Fixed Access, Core and Radio domains enabling full automation of end-to-end services to the end customers;
+- to coordinate NFV, Transport (e.g. IP, optical and microwave networks), Fixed Access, Core and Radio domains enabling full automation of end-to-end services to the end customers;

-- to enable catalogue-driven service provisioning from external applications (e.g., Customer Portal for Enterprise Business services), orchestrating the design and lifecycle management of these end-to-end transport connectivity services, consuming IP and/or optical transport connectivity services upon request.
+- to enable catalogue-driven service provisioning from external applications (e.g. Customer Portal for Enterprise Business services), orchestrating the design and lifecycle management of these end-to-end transport connectivity services, consuming IP and/or optical transport connectivity services upon request.